ianstormtaylor/slate/docs/walkthroughs/adding-event-handlers.md

 }
 ```

-With that added, try typing `&`, and you should see it automatically become `and` instead!
+With that added, try typing `&`, and you should see it suddenly become `and` instead!

-That gives you a sense for what you can do with Slate's event handlers.
-Each one will be called with the `event` object, and a `change` object that lets you perform changes to the editor's value.
+This offers a sense of what can be done with Slate's event handlers.
+Each one will be called with the `event` object, and the `editor` that lets you perform commands.
 Simple!

 <br/>
 <p align="center"><strong>Next:</strong><br/><a href="./defining-custom-block-nodes.md">Defining Custom Block Nodes</a></p>